brendanbyrne/interpreter_in_rust/README.md

 # monkey-interpreter

-This repo is documents my experiences working through the "Writing an Interpreter in Go" book...in rust.
+This repo documents my experiences working through the "Writing an Interpreter in Go" book...in rust.

 ## Current goal
 Make `parse_program` work with str& and String.